syncfusion-content/maui-docs/MAUI/System-Requirements.md

 * iOS 11 or higher, using the latest release of Xcode.
 * macOS 10.15 or higher, using Mac Catalyst.
 * Windows 11 and Windows 10 version 1809 or higher, using [Windows UI Library (WinUI) 3](https://learn.microsoft.com/en-us/windows/apps/winui/winui3/).

+### .NET 8.0 Support

+The support for .NET 8.0 is scheduled for release in our upcoming Volume 4 2023 release, anticipated in mid-December 2023.
+This release will not only bring .NET 8.0 compatibility but also ensure our controls are fully compatible with the latest iOS 17 version when paired with Xcode 15.

+N> In terms of iOS 17 support, applications built with Xcode 14.X and published on the App Store can be seamlessly installed on iOS 17 devices.
+Furthermore, new applications can continue to be published with XCode 14.X until March 2024, ensuring compatibility with iOS 17 devices.